coder-omer/coder-omer/README.md

 - 🌱 I’m addicted to learning and growing every day
 - 🌱 currently learning data science
 - 👯 looking to collaborate on data science projects
-- 🤔 looking for help with data science learning
+- 🤔 unfollowers will be unfollowed when understood